astaniano/hat/platforms/webSecAcademy/advanced_topics/http_req_smuggling/http_req_smuggling.md

 abc\r\n
 X\r\n
 ```
-As a response we get: 400 Bad Request, {"error":"Invalid request"}
+As the response we get: 400 Bad Request, {"error":"Invalid request"}
-It happens because the frontend server uses Transfer-Encoding header and therefore reads the first chunk (`abc` that has length of 3 bytes) and then it expects the size of the next chunk but instead it gets `X` which is invalid hex number and therefore it throw an err: 400 Bad request.
+It happens because the frontend server uses Transfer-Encoding header and therefore reads the first chunk (`abc` that has length of 3 bytes) and then it expects the size of the next chunk but instead it gets `X\r\n` which is invalid hex number and therefore it throw an err: 400 Bad request.

 We can also check that backend server is using Content-Length header with the following req:
 ```
 POST / HTTP/1.1
 Host: ff.web-security-academy.net
-Connection: keep-alive
-Content-Type: application/x-www-form-urlencoded
 Content-Length: 6
 Transfer-Encoding: chunked
 \r\n